bladeofsteel/jquery.maskedinput/README.md

 autoMask (jQuery 1.7+)
 --------
-By calling $(selector).automask() once it reads the data-mask attribute and automatically set the specified mask to any input:text element inside the selector.
+By calling $(selector).autoMask() once it reads the data-mask attribute and automatically set the specified mask to any input:text element inside the selector.
 Example:
 <pre>
 $(function() {